ewwmy/cheatsheets/typescript-en.md

   }
 }

-// will only affect the prototype function ResetPricePrototype(target: Function) {
-  target.prototype.price = 0 // will set `price` to `0` if only it's not initialized in the target class }

 function ResetPrice<T extends { new(...args: any[]): {} }>(target: T) {
   return class extends target {
     price = 0 // will set `price` to `0` even after the class initialization